-Noa suggested an alarm would go off when noise is detected.
+Noa suggested an alarm that would go off when noise is detected.

-Yotam suggested that the teacher would have a bell she can ring and make the students realize the noise in class is disruptive to the teacher.
+Yotam suggested that the teacher would have a bell; she can ring and make the students realize the noise in the class is disturbing the teacher.

-Agam suggested every student will have a robot that will tell him to quit making noise if he does.
+Agam suggested every student will have a robot that will tell him/her to stop making noise if he/she does.

 Idan suggested the teacher should bang on the desk when students make noise.